-This winter going into spring has been fairly dry, meaning that we horse owners have been able to avoid the worst of the mud, but the flip side is that in some areas of the country it has resulted in hard ground.
+This winter has been fairly dry, meaning that we horse owners have been able to avoid the worst of the mud, but the flip side is that in some areas of the country it has resulted in hard ground.
 This impacts on our equine’s joints as the hard ground can be highly concussive.
 When this is combined with a colder, damper climate it can be a recipe for stiff joints for our horses and ponies.

 Our horse's joints act to facilitate movement and absorb impact and over time joints naturally suffer wear and tear so must be supported!
 Taking good care of your equine's joints can help to ensure your horse or pony remains comfortable and happy in their work helping to minimise pain and prolonging their ridden career.